 CEO’s love numbers – especially when the numbers relate to increased sales, increased revenue, and increased leads.
 Here are a few ideas to demonstrate how content marketing is a strategic investment for your business.

-- Conversion rate – content marketing assets could improve your pipeline conversion rate – even by 1%, how would that imp
+- Conversion rate – content marketing assets could improve your pipeline conversion rate – even by 1%.

-- Nurturing program – calculate the number of dead leads you have and a 2% conversion rate per each nurturing email for the ROI of using content marketing for a nurturing campaign
+- Nurturing program – calculate the number of dead leads you have and a 2% conversion rate per each nurturing email for the ROI of using content marketing for a nurturing campaign.
+Increased website traffic – use the cost per lead across a brand value for your company to demonstrate the impact.